Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

+We observe an increase in rejection probabilities because of nonreversibility issues when~$\alpha$ increases.
+This means that increasing the range of values of the diffusion (here, by increasing the value of~$\alpha$) has a great impact on nonreversibility, even when the time step is adjusted.
+It therefore advocates to keep track of the number of rejections because of nonreversibility issues during the simulation, for instance when targeting a specific acceptance rate, and to bound the diffusion values (using additional hyperparameters chosen by the practitioner depending on the application) when these rejections become too much of an issue.

-Of course, the results presented here depend on the implementation of the GSV solver (and to an extent to the way the Ornstein--Uhlenbeck is solved), and in particular in the choice of the hyperparameters~$\eta_{\rm Newton,Cauchy},\eta_{\rm Newton,root},\eta_{\rm rev},N_{\rm Newton}$.
-We checked that the values of the hyperparameters are reasonable, in the sense that lowering the tolerances or increasing the maximum number of iterations did not change the results significantly.
+Of course, the results presented here depend on our specific test problems, as well as on the implementation of the GSV solver (and to some extent on the way the Ornstein--Uhlenbeck is solved), and in particular on the choice of the hyperparameters used for Newton's algorithm, see Appendix~\ref{app:RMHMC_implementation}.
+An extensive numerical study on the effect of hyperparameters on the performance of RMHMC is given in~\cite{brofos_2021}.